temporalio/documentation/docs/application-development/features.md

 Each Workflow timeout controls the maximum duration of a different aspect of a Workflow Execution.

-The following timeouts are available in the Workflow Options.
+Workflow timeouts are set when [starting the Workflow Execution](#workflow-timeouts).

 - **[Workflow Execution Timeout](/workflows#workflow-execution-timeout)** - restricts the maximum amount of time that a single Workflow Execution can be executed.
 - **[Workflow Run Timeout](/workflows#workflow-run-timeout)**: restricts the maximum amount of time that a single Workflow Run can last.
 - **[Workflow Task Timeout](/workflows#workflow-task-timeout)**: restricts the maximum amount of time that a Worker can execute a Workflow Task.

-For information on how and where these Workflow options are set, see the [Start Workflow Execution](application-development/foundations#start-workflow-execution) in the Foundations section.

 <Tabs
 defaultValue="go"